Alkyne: Hydrogenation

+Partial hydrogenation of alkynes is one technique to form (thermodynamically disfavored) cis alkenes.

+Alkane chemistry is less rich than alkene, and in most situations only partial hydrogenation is desired.

-The largest scale application of this technology is the conversion of acetylene to ethylene in refineries (the steam cracking of alkanes yields a few percent acetylene, which is selectively hydrogenated in the presence of a palladium/silver catalyst).
-For more complex alkynes, the Lindlar catalyst is widely recommended to avoid formation of the alkane, for example in the conversion of phenylacetylene to styrene.
-Similarly, halogenation of alkynes gives the alkene dihalides or alkyl tetrahalides:
+The largest-scale application of this technology is the petrochemical-refinery conversion of acetylene to ethylene (the steam cracking of alkanes yields a few percent acetylene, which is selectively hydrogenated in the presence of a palladium/silver catalyst).
+For more complex alkynes, the Lindlar catalyst is widely recommended to avoid formation of the alkane, for example in the conversion of phenylacetylene to styrene: